Cynical314/idemplus/README.md

 ])
 ```

-Moreover, the class handles the product between elements of compatible dimensions.
+The class handles the product between elements of compatible dimensions

 ```python